 - Taking 15 SCH of required math courses and 21 SCH of additional math courses.
 Two comprehensive exams will be required of the student.

 To accommodate current mathematics teachers, classes will be offered in the evenings during the fall and spring semester.
 Substitutions may be made with permission from a mathematics adviser.
-Candidates may obtain this degree by attending only in the summers.

 |MATH 5203||Problem Solving in the Math Classroom||3|